marcsgil/slmcontrol/docs/explanation.md

 3. **Structures Module** (`src.slmcontrol.structures`): Provides functions for generating common structured light modes, such as Laguerre-Gaussian and Hermite-Gaussian beams.

 4. **Masks Module** (`src.slmcontrol.masks`): Contains functions for creating various aperture shapes and optical elements that can be used in conjunction with the hologram generation.

+5. **Measurement Loop Module** (`src.slmcontrol.prepare_and_measure`): Implements the `prepare_and_measure` function, which orchestrates the pipelined acquisition loop using two `ThreadPoolExecutor` instances — one for hologram computation and one for measurement — coordinated through a bounded queue and per-frame futures.

 ## Applications